gcp-samples/apigee-aigateway-tf/README.md

 # Apigee AI Gateway Terraform Template
 This is a basic Apigee AI Gateway Terraform template that can be easily tested and customized.
-This is not mean for production deployments, but rather just for sandbox, lab or test deployments.
+This is not meant for production deployments, but rather as a sample for customization & learning.

 ## Resources created
 * Apigee org and instance in the chosen GCP project and region.